neo-mat/wordpress-file-page-cache/README.md

 ## Beta Notice

 This plugin is a **first beta** which was [banned from WordPress.org](https://docs.style.tools/cms-plugins/wordpress/ban) for a yet unknown motive.
 The plugin never received extensive user feedback which was originally planned and a lot of planned improvements and features were never added.
-Besides that, the investment by the (now) CEO of PageSpeed.pro Ltd. that was agreed mid 2017 was paid in the beginning of 2018, resulting in a severe delay and a greatly reduced version of the originally planned Advanced Optimization plugin (the bigger plugin was stripped of features and cut into individual plugins).
+Besides that, the investment by the ex-CEO of PageSpeed.pro Ltd. that was agreed mid 2017 was paid in the beginning of 2018, resulting in a severe delay and a greatly reduced version of the originally planned Advanced Optimization plugin (the bigger plugin was stripped of features and cut into individual plugins).

 Thanks to the valuable feedback from Github users, the plugins did receive feedback.
 The quality of the plugins is very good however in sense of usability/documentation there are simply unresolved issues.